rust-stuco/lectures/week13/ecosystem.md

 Criterion is a statistics-driven micro-benchmarking library written in Rust.

 * Collects detailed statistics, providing strong confidence that changes to performance are real, not measurement noise
-* Produces detailed charts, providing thorough understanding of your code’s performance behavior
+* Produces detailed charts and provides thorough understanding of your code’s performance behavior
 * Make sure to read the (very well-written) [library docs](https://docs.rs/criterion/latest/criterion/) and [user guide](https://bheisler.github.io/criterion.rs/book/index.html)!